Skyshader77/Lacryma-Hydra/chapter18-5.typ

 Nix spat a mouthful of blood.
 "Simplicity?
 SIMPLICITY?
 There is no simplicity when one is a Magi."

+The watchtowers of the Marroan Walls were now visible in great detail.
+Serena saw guards loitering at their posts playing children's card games.
+She pitied them for they would soon have to reckon with the existence of monsters again.
+They would clamor for her name and she would never answer again.

+Serena lowered her altitude.
+The denizens of Thanatopolis living in this section of the ramparts were cooking curries perfumed with coriander and baking honey laced pancakes.
+If only she could eat.
+She remembered the last meal Nix and her had cooked: this roasted duck with thymes and a white wine based sauce that spent twelve minutes in the imperial oven beneath their apartment.

 A dog barked beneath her.
 Spartak.
 Another mistake Nix had made was not to bring her dog to the Exiles's Island.
 Serena had never told Nix about its true origins.
 She panted as she landed on the shores of the imperial capital.
 The contents of her failing guts invaded her nose.
 Serena cursed.
 There was so much she wanted to discuss with Nix now that Serena became the Goddess anew.

 "This is where our paths diverge, Phoenix Wing."